Advanced Diploma

 You must:

-• Participate in a course entry interview to determine suitability for the course and student needs.
+• participate in a course entry interview to determine suitability for the course and student needs.
+The course entry interview will also assess whether students can use digital technologies.

 • educated for 5 years in an English-speaking country; or

-• successful completion of an English Placement Test.
+• successful completion of an English Placement Test at IELTS level 6.0.